hieplpvip/Asus-Zenbook-Hackintosh/README.md

 # ASUS-ZENBOOK-UX410-DSDT-PATCH
-A collection of DSDT/SSDT patches and tools for the ASUS UX401 laptop for macOS 10.12.6
+A collection of DSDT/SSDT patches and tools for the ASUS UX401 laptop for macOS 10.12.6+

 #### What you should expect works

 * Audio
 * Keyboard
-* Touchpad (partially)
+* Trackpad
 * Battery
 * Fn-keys
 * Brightness